This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 Vultures poop on their legs to kill the bacteria from the carrion they eat.

 Carrion from the size of mice and snakes to the size of a horse; they will sometimes take young herons or ibis from their nests or may kill weak or dying animals.
 At CuriOdyssey, they are served rats, chicks, quail, and rabbit.

 In Captivity: About 30 years.

-Southern Canada south into Central and South America.
+Turkey Vultures' habitat include open plains, deserts, and forests.
+They range in Southern Canada south into Central and South America.

 No special status.
 However, their close relative, the California Condor, is very endangered.

 Your contribution helps provide my food, toys, and medical care.
 I’ll stay at the museum, and you’ll get a photo of me and a certificate as reminders of your generosity.
 Check out our adoption section and see all of our adoption levels.